 In most affected girls, a specific cause cannot be identified.
 In the absence of specific symptoms or signs of central nervous system disease, the probability of an intracranial abnormality depends on younger age of onset of puberty (< 4 years in girls) and sex of the child (more common among boys).

 Overall, affected boys are more likely (up to 60%) to have an identifiable underlying lesion.
 Such lesions include intracranial tumors Overview of Intracranial Tumors Intracranial tumors may involve the brain or other structures (eg, cranial nerves, meninges).
 The tumors usually develop during early or middle adulthood but may develop at any age; they are... read more , especially of the hypothalamus or pineal gland region, including hamartomas, gliomas Gliomas Gliomas are primary tumors that originate in brain parenchyma.
 Symptoms are diverse and vary by location, manifesting as focal neurologic deficits, encephalopathy, or seizures.
 Diagnosis is... read more , germinomas, and adenomas.
-Neurofibromatosis Neurofibromatosis Neurofibromatosis refers to several related disorders that have overlapping clinical manifestations but that are now understood to have distinct genetic causes.
-It causes various types of benign... read more and a few other rare disorders have also been linked to precocious puberty.
+Neurofibromatosis Neurofibromatosis Neurofibromatosis refers to several related genetic disorders that have overlapping clinical manifestations.
+It causes various types of benign or malignant tumors that involve central or peripheral... read more and a few other rare disorders have also been linked to precocious puberty.
 Central precocious puberty can also arise from iatrogenic causes (eg, surgery, radiation, or chemotherapy for cancer).
 A family history of GnRH-dependent precocious puberty is another risk factor.
 Mutations have been identified in several genes to date, but testing remains in its infancy.